 6. Become informed about the conditions common to older dogs and the therapies used for them.
 Be alert to symptoms, bring them to your vet’s attention promptly, and be prepared to discuss treatment options.
 Read more….

 7. Give your senior dog adequate exercise, adjusted to changing abilities that will occur over time.

-8. Tell your vet you wish to have your dog vaccinated for rabies only once every three years, as currently advised by the major veterinary associations.
+8. Tell your vet you want to avoid revaccination for rabies, except as required by law.
 Give other shots and medications (e.g., flea and tick control) only as absolutely necessary; avoid all that are optional.
 Remember: shots and medications are viewed by some veterinarians as an “income stream.”
 Read more….